dgageot/dockercon16/README.md

   ```

 The same application that ran on you machine now runs in the Cloud on a shared Swarm.
-Your app runs uses a `private` network only available to your containers.
-Multiple similar applications can coexists because the compose file is scoped to
-your team based on the name of the folder where you started `docker-compose`.

 ## How is that possible?

 If you compare [docker-compose-v2.yml](docker-compose-v2.yml) and [docker-compose-v3.yml](docker-compose-v3.yml)
 you'll see that all the links have been removed and all the services now use a
 private network instead.
 This network is created by *Docker Compose*.
-It's name
+Its name
 is `private`, prefixed by the name of your project (ie your team name).
+It's a network
+available to your containers only.

+Thanks to this private network, multiple similar applications can coexist on the same
+Swarm.

-This overlay network and its DNS make it possible for the containers to find each
+Also this overlay network and docker's DNS make it possible for the containers to find each
 other by their service names.

 # 4 - Connect to the other nodes

+The goal of this last step is to make all the applications communicate transparently.
+Every `words-dispatcher` will connect to the `words-java` deployed by all the teams.

 1. Stop the application currently running: